 To join us on a snowmobile adventure this winter, please give us a call at 970-476-3700.
 Or, explore the rest of our website to learn more about what we offer.

-Many ski lifts across Colorado will make their final rotations of the season this weekend.
-But while the ski season is coming to an end, there’s plenty to do to stay busy!
-We’ve also closed our snowmobile tours for the season.
-And with a few weeks until our rafting trips begin, you can be sure the Crew here at Sage will be enjoying some time off!
+Many ski lifts across Colorado will make their final rotations of the season in April, and Sage will also close our snowmobiling tours around that time.
+While the winter season is coming to an end, it won’t be long until summer season picks up and there’s plenty to do to stay busy!
+But with a few weeks until our summer activities begin, you can be sure the crew here at Sage will be enjoying some well-deserved time off!

 Not far away, national parks in Utah and Arizona are also great spring destinations.
-In fact, the Sage rafting team is taking a trip to raft the Salt River in Arizona before heading to the National Championships in May!
-Stay tuned for updates and photos from both of those trips.
+In fact, the Sage rafting team has made trips to raft the Salt River in Arizona before heading to the National Championships!
+Check out photos and updates from our practice runs and the racing event here.

-We are very excited for our summer season to begin!
-We’re looking forward to some great rafting, horseback riding, ATV tours, sporting clays and fly fishing adventures!
-But until our summer activities pick up next month, you can bet we will be out enjoying the best of spring in Colorado!
+As much as we enjoy our spring break, we can’t wait for summer to get back into full swing!
+We’re looking forward to some great rafting, horseback riding, ATV tours, and fly fishing adventures.
+Check our guided activities and book your spot now to get back out into the wildness with Sage.
+Until then, you can bet our team will be out enjoying the best of spring in Colorado!